MingyuYang-Yale/BENG469/SP22/Single-cell SNV/Assignment/README.md

 <p><img width="500" src="https://github.com/MingyuYang-Yale/BENG469/blob/main/SP21/Assignment2/2021-02-25/email1.png" alt="foo bar" title="train &amp; tracks" /></p>

+#### Results:

 There are 2 rds files generated:

 MDP_allsamples_results.rds
 MDP_trajectory_allsamples_for_each_gene.rds

-You can download then from HPC then upload to Rstudio Cloud, use them to finish the codes in Fig3a+b.Rmd
+You can download them from HPC and upload to Rstudio Cloud, then use them to finish the codes in Fig3a+b.Rmd